 571 Congress St.

 Pom’s unique cuisine, tropical drinks, authentic atmosphere, and exceptional service are now accessible to residents, shoppers, business travelers, and tourists in the greater Portland area.
 At Pom’s Noodle House, a casual and modern décor welcome diners, while offering the authentic taste of Thailand.
 Specializing in creamy curries and fine noodle soups, Pom’s Thai Taste also has a sushi bar.
 Located around the corner from the theater- Pom’s Thai is a great option!

 Pai Men Miyake

 188 State Street

-Pai Men Miyake opened in September, 2010 as Masa Miyake’s second restaurant in Portland.
+Pai Men Miyake opened in September 2010 as Masa Miyake’s second restaurant in Portland.
 Meaning “100 noodles” in Japanese, the focus is on ramen with broths rich in pork, chicken, & vegetables.
 Although a more casual affair, the food shows the same quality and creative characteristics as the acclaimed dishes from the original Food Factory Miyake.
 With a large sake list, a full bar, and the option of outdoor seating during the summer months, Pai Men is an ideal place to spend a night out on the town.
-Pai Men is located in the historic Longfellow Square and a short walk from the theater.
+Pai Men is located in the historic Longfellow Square and is a short walk from the theater.

 21 Forest Ave.
 Located just steps from the theater!